jeffknupp/blog/content/2012-10-04-writing-idiomatic-python.md

                 # do something
     # No need to explicitly call 'close'.
 Handled by the context manager

-In the Harmful code above, what happens if 'some_function_that_throws_exceptions' does, in fact, throw an exception?
+In the Harmful code above, what happens if ```some_function_that_throws_exceptions``` does, in fact, throw an exception?
 Since we haven't caught it in the code listed, it will propagate up the stack.
 We've hit an exit point in our code that might have been overlooked, and we now have no way to close the opened file.
 In addition to those in the standard libraries (for working with things like file IO, synchronization, managing mutable state) developers are free to create their own.

 ####Learn the contents of the itertools module
 If you frequent sites like StackOverflow, you may notice that the answer to questions of the form "Why doesn't Python have the following obviously useful library function?" almost always references the itertools module.
 The functional programming stalwarts that itertools provides should be seen as fundamental building blocks.
 What's more, the documentation for itertools [has a 'Recipes' section] (http://docs.python.org/library/itertools.html#recipes) that provides idiomatic implementations of common functional programming constructs, all created using the itertools module.
 For some reason, a vanishingly small number of Python developers seem to be aware of the 'Recipes' section and, indeed, the itertools module in general (hidden gems in the Python documentation is actually a recurring theme).
 Part of writing idiomatic code is knowing when you're reinventing the wheel.